Underdog promo code CBSSPORTS2: New play $5, get $100 offer for NFL Week 12

-Underdog promo code CBSSPORTS2: New users can get $100 bonus for NFL Week 12, NBA, CBB on Sunday, November 23
+Underdog promo code CBSSPORTS2: New users can get $100 bonus for NFL Week 12, NBA, NHL on Sunday, November 23

 Underdog Fantasy offers a $100 promotion for new users with the Underdog bonus code CBSSPORTS2

 The bulk of the NFL Week 12 schedule will be played on Sunday and makes this the perfect time to use the latest Underdog promo code CBSSPORTS2, which varies state-to-state but includes the potential to play $5, get $100 in bonus entries.
-One of the most intriguing matchups features the AFC South-leading Indianapolis Colts against the defending AFC champion Kansas City Chiefs, which could help find some value on the best DFS apps.
+One of the most intriguing matchups features the Dallas Cowboys taking on the Philadelphia Eagles, with Dak Prescott having an 18-game home winning streak versus NFC East opponents, which could help find some value on the best DFS apps.
 There are also college basketball, NBA and NHL matchups as well.
 Regardless of who you're targeting or your location, using the Underdog bonus code CBSSPORTS2 will ensure you get the best Underdog promo code available in your state.
 Click here to get the latest Underdog promo code for new users:

 How to claim the Underdog promo code on Sunday, November 23